-Christoph is also a chef and runs a very small but well-known restaurant at the resort creating only 2 dishes each night, all based on the type of fresh fish he is able to buy that morning.
+Christoph is also a chef and runs a very small but well-known restaurant at the resort.
+He creates only 2 dishes each night, both based on the type of fresh fish he is able to buy that morning.
 The menu is posted on a chalk board and you must let him know by 3pm each day if you plan to come to dinner.

-For my first night on Savaii, I decided to try Christoph’s cuisine (which came highly recommended on Trip Advisor).
-I settled into my bungalow just in time to enjoy a stunning sunset before dinner.
-Christoph’s cuisine did not disappoint and my dinner of grilled tuna was fantastic.
+For my first night on Savaii, I decide to try Christoph’s cuisine (which comes highly recommended on Trip Advisor).
+I settle into my bungalow just in time to enjoy a stunning sunset before dinner.
+Christoph’s cuisine does not disappoint and my grilled tuna dinner is fantastic.

 The next day, I have grandiose plans to hire a driver for a day tour of the island.
 But after my adventurous treks through Tonga and Apia, I’m in dire need of a day of lazing around on the beach.

 And the Savaii Lagoon Resort has the perfect beach for it.
 So, I admit, I am completely lazy on day two…and it’s divine.

-That evening, I headed to the Le Lagato Resort & Spa next door for dinner and their Thursday night “fiafia” – a traditional Samoan meal cooked in a pit of hot stones called an “umu” followed by singing and dancing.
-It was quite an enjoyable show and a definite highlight of my visit.
+That evening, I head over to the Le Lagato Resort & Spa next door for dinner and their Thursday night “fiafia.”
+Fiafia is a traditional Samoan meal cooked in a pit of hot stones called an “umu” followed by singing and dancing.
+It’s quite an enjoyable show and a definite highlight of my visit.

 Different from the fale I stayed in on Tonga, these are extremely basic huts that cater to the backpacker-set (starting at about $20 US per night).
 This is just one more reason I know I could never live the backpacker lifestyle.

 Though they arguably occupy some of the most pristine beachfront in Samoa, I’m the kind of girl that considers indoor plumbing a necessity, not an option (I wouldn’t last a day on Survivor).
 Besides, I already consider my current lack of A/C to be roughing it.